 Bigstock

 When in pain, people will claim they'll do anything to feel better.
-But, when it comes to their careers, it's amazing how many people will procrastinate.
+But when it comes to their careers, it's amazing how many people will procrastinate.

 Avoiding feeling uncomfortable is often the reason people put off what they need to do to fix their problem.
 This leads back to the first hard lesson I learned.
-They wait and wait until the pain is so severe (i.e., lose their job, out of work for months, running out of money), that they finally seek help.
+They wait and wait until the pain is so severe (i.e., lose their job, out of work for months, running out of money), and then they finally seek help.

-3. Coaching Creates Change, Teaching Doesn't.
+3. Coaching Creates Change; Teaching Doesn't.

 Bigstock